-From the plots of cumulative accuracy, we can see that the average performance of both the TR and TTN networks plateaus at slightly over $98\%$ ($98.31\%$ for the TRs and $98.47\%$ for the TTNs) on MNIST, which is consistent with prior work~\cite{Stoudenmire_Schwab_2016}\cite{Stoudenmire_2018}\cite{Efthymiou_Hidary_Leichenauer_2019}.
-On Fashion MNIST the accuracies are signficantly lower\footnote{Tensor networks can achieve significantly higher accuracies on 28 x 28 Fashion MNIST \cite{Glasser_Pancotti_Cirac_2018}\cite{Stoudenmire_2018}\cite{Chen_Pan_Dong_2021}, but the decrease in performance at 8 x 8 is much more severe than for standard MNIST, due to the greater image complexity.}, at $82.73\%$ for the TR and $83.43\%$ for the TTN.
-These final accuracy values are of less significance to us than the interaction degree at which the curve flattens.
+From the plots of cumulative accuracy, we can see that the average performance of both the TR and TTN networks plateaus at slightly over $98\%$ on MNIST ($98.31\%$ for the TRs and $98.47\%$ for the TTNs when all degrees are included), which is consistent with prior work~\cite{Stoudenmire_Schwab_2016}\cite{Stoudenmire_2018}\cite{Efthymiou_Hidary_Leichenauer_2019}.
+On Fashion MNIST the accuracies are signficantly lower, at $82.73\%$ for the TR and $83.43\%$ for the TTN. \footnote{Tensor networks can achieve significantly higher accuracies on 28 x 28 Fashion MNIST \cite{Glasser_Pancotti_Cirac_2018}\cite{Stoudenmire_2018}\cite{Chen_Pan_Dong_2021}, but the decrease in performance at 8 x 8 is much more severe than for standard MNIST, due to the greater image complexity.
+For comparison to more state-of-the-art methods, an Inception convolutional network~\cite{Szegedy_Wei_Liu_Yangqing_Jia_Sermanet_Reed_Anguelov_Erhan_Vanhoucke_Rabinovich_2015} can achieve accuracies of 99.09\% on $8 \times 8$ MNIST and 86.5\% on $8 \times 8$ Fashion MNIST (see Appendix~\ref{app:models})} These final accuracy values are of less significance to us than the interaction degree at which the curve flattens.
 On MNIST (Fashion MNIST) this occurs at approximately $j = 31$ (44) for the TRs, and at $j = 38$ (54) for the TTNs.
 Looking back at the magnitudes from Figure~\ref{fig:order_mag}, this indicates that even contributions on the order of $10^{-3}$ can still improve the performance of the classifier.
 Interestingly, all four of the accuracy curves show a temporary flattening before degree 10, followed by a second upward rise.
 This effect is least visible on the TR MNIST curve and most visible on the two Fashion MNIST curves, with the latter pair of curves seeing most of their accuracy gains after degree 10.